satisfying safe sex

 Embracing the Ultimate Satisfying Safe Sex Practice

-Okay, now that we are all aware of the risks of oral sex, the question remains, what constitutes satisfying safe sex?
+Okay now that we are all aware of the risks of oral sex, the question remains; what constitutes satisfying safe sex?

 ‘Hands’ of course – everyone has the capacity to use their beautifully crafted, dexterous hands to provide the ultimate in clean, safe pleasurable sensuous whole-body stimulation.
 Even the most inexperienced and clumsy cannot possibly fail to delight to some degree.
-Undeniably skillfully applied manual stimulation of either gender’s genitalia is the only true form of ‘Safe Sex.’
+Undeniably skilfully applied manual stimulation of either gender’s genitalia is the only true form of ‘Safe Sex.’
 No one can possibly get pregnant, nor ‘if you wash your hands, beforehand’, can you transfer or contract a sexually transmitted disease, to or from, anyone.

 Manual pleasuring – better known as hand jobs, fingering or digital stimulation are all entirely wonderfully satisfying safe sex practices that consist of using our hands to sexually stimulate a partner’s or a whole host of partner’s genitals, along with all other areas of the body that are responsive to contrasts of sensual pressure, titillation and vibration delivered by safe, loving, clean hands.